U.S. Relations With Sweden

 Sweden's Membership in International Organizations

-Sweden and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, the Arctic Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
-Sweden also is an observer to the Organization of American States and a participant in the North Atlantic Treaty Organization's (NATO) Partnership for Peace program.
+Sweden and the United States belong to a number of the same international organizations, including the United Nations (Sweden is currently serving as a non-permanent member of the UN Security Council for 2017-2018), Euro-Atlantic Partnership Council, the Arctic Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
+Sweden also is an observer to the Organization of American States and a participant in the North Atlantic Treaty Organization's (NATO) Enhanced Opportunities Partner (EOP) program.

 More information about Sweden is available from the Department of State and other sources, some of which are listed here:

 CIA World Factbook Sweden Page

 History of U.S. Relations With Sweden